We found 4 pediatric ophthalmologists who accept Medicare Supplement near San Ramon, CA.

 Clinical interests: Eye Problems

-Dr. Gordon Smith is a pediatric ophthalmologist.
-His clinical interests include strabismus.
-Patient reviews placed him at an average of 3.5 stars out of 5.
-Dr. Smith takes Anthem, Blue Cross/Blue Shield, and CIGNA Plans, in addition to other insurance carriers.
+Dr. Gordon Smith practices pediatric ophthalmology in San Ramon, CA. Areas of particular interest for Dr. Smith include strabismus.
+He has received a 4.0 out of 5 star rating by his patients.
+He honors Anthem, Blue Cross/Blue Shield, CIGNA Plans, and more.
 He attended the University of Virginia School of Medicine and then went on to complete his residency at UCSF Medical Center at Mount Zion.
 He speaks German.
-Dr. Smith is affiliated with Sutter Medical Network, Alta Bates Medical Group (ABMG), and UCSF Benioff Children's Hospital Oakland.
-He welcomes new patients.
+Dr. Smith's hospital/clinic affiliations include Sutter Medical Network, Alta Bates Medical Group (ABMG), and UCSF Benioff Children's Hospital Oakland.
+Dr. Smith welcomes new patients.